IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-column-headers.md

 <!-- Angular -->

 > [!NOTE]
-> If a header is retemplated and the corresponding column group is movable, you have to set the **draggable** attribute to **false** on the templated elements, so that you can handle any of the events that are applied!
+> If a header is re-templated and the corresponding column group is movable, you have to set the **draggable** attribute to **false** on the templated elements, so that you can handle any of the events that are applied!

 ```html
 <ng-template igxHeader>